SaudiR/Computer-Science-Trivia-/README.md

 # Computer Science Trivia

 I am using the (https://opentdb.com/api.php?amount=10&category=18) Api to make a computer science themed trivia game.
-Players will be able to choose the level they want to play at and the amount of questions asked.
+Players will answer 10 randomly generated computer science questions and be shown their score at the end of the game.

   # API- Snippet